What is arson in Texas?

 What is the punishment for arson in Texas?

-If a person commits arson that causes bodily injury or death, the offense is a first degree felony.
-If the structure burned or exploded is a habitation or a place of worship such as a church or a mosque, it is also a felony of the first degree.
+→ First-Degree Arson: If an individual commits arson that causes bodily injury or death, the offense is a first degree felony, punishable by five years to up to life in prison.
+If the structure that burned or exploded is a habitation or a place of worship such as a church or a mosque, it is also a felony of the first degree.

 There is a lot of pseudoscience in arson investigations and that becomes an area ripe for attacking the prosecution’s case.
 The problem with inaccurate arson investigations is so great that it has become a focus of the Texas Forensic Commission.
-If you or a loved one has been charged with arson in north Texas and are prepared to put our firm to work for you, contact us at (817) 203-2220 or online:
+If you or a loved one has been charged with arson in Fort Worth, it’s imperative to have an experienced attorney who is skilled at defending complex cases.
+We have a prestigious roster of attorneys who have produced exceptions results for clients accused of serious felonies.
+If you are prepared to put our firm to work for you, contact us today for a free consultation.